ahussey-redhat/devspaces-backstage-experiment/README.md

 cd backstage && yarn install
 ```

+4) Fix the `backend.listen.host` in `app-config.yaml` and set it to value `0.0.0.0`

-4) Start the backstage:
+5) Start the backstage:

 ```
 yarn start
 ```

+5A) The browser will now open the backstage instance at `http://localhost:3000`

-THIS STEP FAILS NOW: 5) Access the local backstage instance:
+5B) Access the local backstage instance using OpenShift Route - THIS STEP FAILS NOW!

 ```
 oc get route | grep 3000